Verlander, Astros beat Angels 5-2; Pujols HR for 2,994th hit

 With two outs in the fourth, Tropeano walked Carlos Correa and Josh Reddick and hit Yuli Gurriel to load the bases.
 Bregman cleared them for a 3-0 lead.

+"When you take two of three from a division opponent, that's still a morale boost," Tropeano said.
+"Obviously, we want to sweep.
+We all want to win every game."

 Altuve's sixth-inning homer came on a 79 mph hanging slider.
-He hit 24 homers in each of the past two seasons.
+The AL MVP hit 24 homers in each of the past two seasons.

+After Altuve's homer, he gleefully skipped off the field into a cold dugout full of players, coaches and staff who were intent on completely ignoring him.
+He pretended to high-five teammates in the air, laughing and put his helmet down before his teammates finally cracked and celebrated with him.

+"I was so proud running the bases and when I got to the dugout, I was like, 'OK, I know what's going on,'" Altuve said.
+"I knew they were happy, but they wanted to give me the silent treatment."

 Marisnick also put one into the Crawford Boxes in left field, making it 5-2 in the seventh.